idiv-biodiversity/pollen-limitation-data-descriptor/Scripts/README.md

 `Extract_temp_rainfall.R` was used to extract pairs of temperature and precipitation at study locations.
 These extractions together with the digitized biome polygons were used as layer for plotting in `Whittaker_biomes_plot.R`

-`Extract_Whittaker_biomes.R` was further used for extracting Whittaker biomes names at each study location.

 ### Global map with study locations
 Check the script `Global_map_pollen_lim.R`